codeuniversity/code-resource-center/documentation/design.md

 This is why the APPEND_SLASH setting is set to True as default.

 ## ➡️ Template System

+The template system  controls presentation and presentation-related logic only.
+It doesn't support functionality that goes beyond this basic goal.

+Template inheritance allows for elements to be stored in a single place, eliminating duplicate code `base.html`.

+It provides simple tools such as branching and looping, that is essential for making presentation-related decisions, but avoids advanced logic.

 _More information can be found at [https://docs.djangoproject.com/en/2.1/misc/design-philosophies/]_